According to published reports, more companies are using spyware to monitor employee activity while working from home.

 - Adding stress and continual fear of reprimand or firing due to not meeting numbers.

-Done poorly, monitoring can prevent employees from doing their best work, by encouraging them to focus on the behavior that is being monitored, reducing the energy and effort they could be applying to delivering results.
+Done poorly, monitoring can prevent employees from doing their best work, by encouraging them to focus on the behavior that is being monitored, reducing the energy and effort they could be applying to deliver results.
 At its worst, in addition to degrading productivity and morale, and increasing employee turnover.

 Outcomes, not outputs